q-o-ap/multizone-vpc-gen2/README.md

 # Multizone VPC

-This module creates a multizone VPC in a single region in 3 zones.
+This module creates a VPC with any number of subnets across 1, 2, or 3 zones.
 It will create an example ACL and can optionally create public gateways for each zone.

 ![Multizone VPC](./.docs/multizone.png)